NCCU Joins Fight Against Hunger

 “We are so grateful to Food Lion for their ongoing partnership,” said Leslie Garvin, Executive Director, North Carolina Campus Engagement.
 “Not only does this initiative directly benefit students facing food insecurity, but it also develops and builds the leadership skills and dispositions of the Hunger Ambassadors, while promoting awareness, empathy, and compassion throughout the campus.
 In addition to addressing tangible needs, we are destigmatizing student food insecurity and mobilizing campuses to continue to address this critical issue.”

-NCCU has appointed Ka ‘Niya Willingham, a junior studying criminal justice as its MVP Student Hunger Ambassador.
-She was selected for her dedication to alleviating hunger in the community and commitment to educating and empowering her peers.
-Sujayalakshmi Devarayasamudram, faculty mentor and assistant nursing professor, will support her efforts.
-Participating schools receive activity funds, marketing materials, and ongoing support, with ambassadors receiving stipends upon completion of the campaign.
+NCCU has appointed Ka ‘Niya Willingham, a junior studying criminal justice, and Kimberly Johnson, a senior biology major, as MVP Student Hunger Ambassadors.
+Both were selected for their dedication to alleviating hunger in the community and commitment to educating and empowering their peers.
+Sujayalakshmi Devarayasamudram, faculty mentor and assistant nursing professor, will support their efforts.
+Participating schools receive activity funds, marketing materials and ongoing support, with ambassadors receiving stipends upon completion of the campaign.

 A check presentation ceremony is scheduled for Feb.
 12, 2025, during North Carolina Campus Engagement’s annual Pathways to Achieving Civic Engagement Conference at Guilford Technical Community College.